remmius/GstWebRTC_Python/README.md

 ==============

 # Purpose
-With GStreamer 1.14 release, a WebRTC-endpoint was introduced.
+With GStreamer 1.14 release (this example requires 1.16+), a WebRTC-endpoint was introduced.
 As the provided examples in Python handle only outgoing calls from the application to a browser.
 Here is a more flexible example allowing to act as a callee and offer different encodings in the gst-offer.
 Moreover there is a possibility to limit the media-direction of the gstwebrtc-client, e.g. to act as a one-way video/audio-streaming solution ("sendonly"-mode).
 Thought of usecase hereby is to call a device (e.g. Pi) at home, which has a camera attached, from my remote-browser (eg. smartphone) and to use it as securtiy-camera with audio-support.